Gallup-McKinley County Schools: History

 Prior to 1980, the district had 5500 sqmi of land.
 That year parts left to form the Zuni School District.

 Previously the Bureau of Indian Affairs (BIA) operated Manuelito Hall in Gallup, a dormitory which housed Native American students attending Gallup-McKinley schools.
 In 1973 it had about 300 students.
 That year the BIA closed Manuelito Hall, planning to move students to various boarding schools.
 The public school system's funding was not anticipated to be harmed by this closure.
 There were some families that wanted their children to remain at Gallup-McKinley schools as they perceived them to be better than BIA schools.

 On March 12, 1984, Paul Hanson became the superintendent.
 On Friday February 22, 1985, Hanson was murdered in his office at the GMCS headquarters via gunshot.
 Hanson was the only person to sustain injuries.
 A bullet entered an adjacent conference room.
 Roland Carey became the interim superintendent, and the district sought to find a permanent replacement.
 Osmond Charles "Chick" Fero, previously principal of Tohatchi High School, was convicted of murdering Hanson, and was sentenced to life imprisonment.
 Fero learned that Hanson wanted him to voluntarily leave his position, and if Fero did not do this, Hanson would bring the issue to the board of trustees so the board could decide whether Fero would stay in his job.

 Service area

 The district serves all of McKinley County except for sections in the Zuni Reservation.

-In addition to sections of McKinley County, the district also serves the Ramah Navajo Indian Reservation, including Pinehill, which is in Cibola County.
+In addition to sections of McKinley County, the district takes students from Ramah Navajo Indian Reservation, including Pinehill, which is in Cibola County.
 The proximity of the nearest schools in Cibola County were so far, 50 mi away, that Cibola and McKinley counties agreed to have students on the reservation sent to McKinley County schools.
 The reservation is physically within the Grants/Cibola County Schools district.

 It has 4857 sqmi of territory, making it the largest NM school district by area.